suzuki113/SalesforceMemo/README.md

 ## Support

-If you encounter any issues or have questions, please contact the developer.
+If you encounter any issues or have questions, please open an issue on the GitHub repository or contact the developer through Raycast's support channels.